 By enabling BitLocker's whole-disk encryption, data is secured from prying eyes and all attempts to access this data physically or over the network will be met with either prompts to authenticate or error messages stating the data cannot be accessed even when attempting to access data backups, as BitLocker encrypts those too.

 Adding (virtual) floppy drive

-Select floppy drive and click on next
+3) Select the uploaded file and click on "Select"

-Start the VM and enable Bitlocker feature, with Local Group Policy Editor (gpedit.msc) and navigate to "Require additional authentication at startup", as described in picture below.
+Once rebooted please access to Local Group Policy Editor (gpedit.msc) and navigate to "Require additional authentication at startup", as described in picture below.
 Select "Enable".
 Make sure the other options are as in picture below.
 Click on "Apply" and "OK".
 Close Local Group Policy Editor.

 Select in the VM the created floppy drive and format it with default settings.

 From the VM that needs to be encrypted, open a CMD prompt window as admin and navigate to C:\windows\system32\

 Run the command manage-bde.exe –on C: -rp –sk A: ("A" represents the floppy drive. the letter can change from one environment to another)